What Is The Cost To Franchise Your Business?

 - The Right Franchise System Needs To Develop Naturally During the Franchising Process – I am a firm believer in this and as many of my clients will tell you‚ things change and mature over time.
 Our typical franchise development process takes 6 months.
 During this 6 month “process” we discuss everything and work todard developing a comprehensive franchise system.
 However‚ the system components that we focus on changes over time and‚ I can tell you‚ that when we complete the development process the franchise system that we ultimately deliver may look very different from what we initially expected or planned.
 The point is that the franchise development process is just that‚ a process‚ and not some generic cookie-cutter formula.

 - A Comprehensive Program – The franchise development program that we offer is comprehensive.
 It is designed to take you from successful business owner to successful franchisor.
-Our program involves‚ trademark analysis‚ trademark protection and registration‚ operations manual assistance‚ multi-state FDD development‚ and complete development of franchise and operational agreements.
-Also‚ to ensure that start-off on the right track and “stay on that track” our program includes one yoear of post-launch monthly conference calls.
-The following schedule identifies our complete franchise development service package.
-Typically – for a complete development package – the total fixed cost will range from $24‚000 to $38‚000‚ depending on the business and issues specific your franchise system.
+Our services involves‚ trademark analysis‚ trademark protection and registration‚ operations manual assistance‚ multi-state FDD development‚ and complete development of franchise and operational agreements.
+Also‚ to ensure that start-off on the right track and “stay on that track” our program includes post-launch assistance.
+Typically the cost for an FDD will costs $18,500 – 25,000 depending on the business and issues specific your franchise system.